vertica/ddR/ddR/vignettes/user_guide.md

 5. `combine`: a string of either `default`, `rbind`, `cbind`, or `c`.
 The default `default` means `c` for `darray` and `dframe`, but nothing for `dlist`.
 For more information, please consult the user guide.
 6. `nparts`: A numeric vector, of length 1 or 2. `dlist` objects can only have 1d-partitioning, but `darray` and `dframe` objects have 2d-partitioning.

+When distributed objects are passed in `dmapply`, the semantics is same as R's `lapply` and `mapply` on regular R objects.
+This means `FUN` is applied per column in a `dframe`, once per item for `dlist` objects, and once per element (in column-major order) for `darray` objects.

-When `parts` is used, a list of partitions of the underlying distributed object is returned, so `dmapply` operates on that list in the traditional manner, which means you get to apply `FUN` to each partition of the distributed object.
-For all other types, the standard rules of R objects when used in `lapply`, `vapply`, and `mapply` functions are followed: we apply by per column in a `data.frame`, once per item for `list` objects, and once per element (in column-major order) for `matrix` variables.
+When `parts` is used, a list of partitions of the underlying distributed object is returned.
+Therefore, `dmapply` operates on the list in the traditional manner, which means the function `FUN` is applied to each partition of the distributed object.

-The distributed objects follow the same conventions as their regular R counterparts (per column of a `dframe`, per element of a `darray`, etc.).
+Scroll to end of this document for more examples on how to use `dmapply` on distributed objects and their partitions.

 ### Operators

-ddR supports a number of R-style, R-equivalent, operations on distributed objects.
+'ddR' supports a number of R-style, R-equivalent, operations on distributed objects.
 These are implemented "generically" based on `dmapply`, so they should work on all supported backends.

 Examples: